parthkasurde3/windows10-nessus-security-audit/README.md

-# Windows 10 Vulnerability Assessment using Nessus
+# Vulnerability Assessment on a Windows Machine using Nessus

 ## Overview
 This project conducts a comprehensive vulnerability assessment on a Windows 10 virtual machine using the Nessus vulnerability scanner.
 The scan identifies various levels of system vulnerabilities including critical, high, medium, and low severity issues.